 There is nothing that brings on mum guilt more than working from home with a toddler in tow.
-As I am writing this, my 4 year old just asked me “how much longer do you need to work for mama?” followed by “Oh… 10 minutes is a long time!”
-Cue instant heart break.
-All she wants to do is play with her mama, and apart from “Mama has to work so she can buy you nice things”… it really doesn’t help her to understand why I need to be on my computer so much.
+As I am writing this, my eldest child just asked me “how much longer do you need to work for mama?” followed by “Oh… 10 minutes is a long time!”

 I’m a big believer in routines!
 The brain is drawn to predictability and when we create durable routines it thrives.
 We can see the benefits in routine with our youngsters as well.
 They become more confident and cooperative (bonus!) once they’ve settled in and find their safety net.
 Create a routine that works for you and stick with it.
 This can be as simple as going to the same kid friendly café each morning for your coffee and hotspot.